 - Audio and Video conferencing: Do you need multiple team members on the same call?
 Look for an IP phone system with robust conferencing features not just for audio calls, but video conferences , too.

 One more thing you should consider is security.
-It might be tempting to go with the lowest-cost provider, but a safer option is a vendor that offers end-to-end encryption for your deployed office phones.
+It might be tempting to go with the lowest-cost provider, but a safer option is a vendor that offers the best support and security for multi-line office phones.

 Don’t hesitate to ask your vendor about their accreditations, how they identify and mitigate potential threats, and how they handle security protocols internally.

 How much do IP phone systems cost?

 With Nextiva, you can select from one of our four-tiered pricing plans and adjust the sliders for how many seats your business would require.

 1) Essential VoIP systems